mardix/litedom/readme.md

 **Litedom** is an elegant Web Component library.

-At ~3.5kb gzip, it allows you to create Web Component/Custom Element easily.
-Litedom can effortlessy be added into exitsing HTML page, without the need to bring in the bloat of big frameworks.
+At ~3.5kb gzip, it allows you to create Web Components/Custom Elements easily.
+Litedom can effortlessly be added into exitsing HTML page without the need to bring in the bloat of big frameworks.

-With Litedom, you can create your own custom tag element, to be reused throughout the application.
+With Litedom, you can create your own custom tag element to be reused throughout the application.

 Components created with Litedom are reactive.
 Litedom provides an internal state manager, a simple progressive templating language by leveraging Javascript Template Literals, provides a one way data flow, has two-way data biding and events handling, lifecycle, directives, stylemaps.
 It has no dependecies, no virtual DOM, no JSX, No build tool.

 **Litedom** follows the Web Component V1 specs, which allows you to have Shadow Dom Spec, Custom Element Spec, HTML Template Spec and ES Module Spec.
 It is compatible with all modern browsers that support ES2015 (ES6), ESM (ES Module), Proxy, etc.

-**Litedom** is set to be easy, simple and straight forward.
+**Litedom** is set to be easy, simple, and straightforward.

 ---

 #### Example 1

-A simple example that showcases how quick a custom element can be created with full reactivity.
+A simple example that showcases how quickly a custom element can be created with full reactivity.

 ```html